David Story, Online Piano Lessons from Toronto

 • They learned to listen to each other and play together.

-• They have a better understanding of use of dynamics and articulations.
+• They have a better understanding of the importance of dynamics and articulations.

 • They want to do it again.